 Evergreen species may suffer considerable damage if temperatures remain below 10°F/–12°C for prolonged periods.
 Good for screen and background plantings.
 Tip-pinch plants to encourage colorful new growth.
 Prune to shape before spring growth begins or after bloom; don’t allow new growth to get away from you and make long, bare switches.

 Many photinias can be converted to small trees by limbing up; or they can be trained as trees from the beginning.
 Berries are attractive to birds.
 All photinias are susceptible to fireblight; all but P. x fraseri are subject to powdery mildew.Photinia x fraseri

-Moderate to fast growth to 10 or 15 ft. high and wide.
-Leaves to 5 in. long; bright bronzy red when new.
-Flower clusters resemble those of Photinia glabra but are not followed by berries.
+Evergreen shrub or tree.
+‘Birmingham’ is the usual selection sold.
+Moderate to fast growth to 10–15 ft. tall and wide.
+Leaves, to 5 in. long, are bright bronzy red when new.
 Good espalier or small single-stemmed tree.
 Cut branches are excellent in arrangements.

 Resists mildew and heat, but leaf spot can be a serious problem in the Pacific Northwest.
 Sometimes suffers from chlorosis in desert Zones 12 and 13.
 Aphids may be a problem.

 Often used as a formal hedge, but the large leaves look ragged when sheared.
 For a more attractive appearance, clip plants more lightly or prune selectively to grow as an informal hedge.

 Forms a dense mound of gray-green foliage about 2 ft. tall, with equal or greater width.
 Flowers are p...